Bacteriophage

 Bacteriophages are among the most common and diverse entities in the biosphere.
 Bacteriophages are ubiquitous viruses, found wherever bacteria exist.
 It is estimated there are more than 1031 bacteriophages on the planet, more than every other organism on Earth, including bacteria, combined.
-Viruses are the most abundant biological entity in the water column of the world's oceans, and the second largest component of biomass after prokaryotes, where up to 9x108 virions per millilitre have been found in microbial mats at the surface, and up to 70% of marine bacteria may be infected by phages.
+Viruses are the most abundant biological entity in the water column of the world's oceans, and the second largest component of biomass after prokaryotes, where up to 9x108 virions per millilitre have been found in microbial mats at the surface, and up to 70% of marine bacteria may be infected by bacteriophages.

-Phages have been used since the late 20th century as an alternative to antibiotics in the former Soviet Union and Central Europe, as well as in France.
-They are seen as a possible therapy against multi-drug-resistant strains of many bacteria (see phage therapy).
+Bacteriophages were used from the 1920s as an alternative to antibiotics in the former Soviet Union and Central Europe, as well as in France and Brazil.
+They are seen as a possible therapy against multi-drug-resistant strains of many bacteria.

-Phages are known to interact with the immune system both indirectly via bacterial expression of phage-encoded proteins and directly by influencing innate immunity and bacterial clearance.
+Bacteriophages are known to interact with the immune system both indirectly via bacterial expression of phage-encoded proteins and directly by influencing innate immunity and bacterial clearance.
 Phage–host interactions are becoming increasingly important areas of research.

 Classification

-Bacteriophages occur abundantly in the biosphere, with different genomes and lifestyles.
-Phages are classified by the International Committee on Taxonomy of Viruses (ICTV) according to morphology and nucleic acid.

-It has been suggested that members of Picobirnaviridae infect bacteria, but not mammals.

-There are also many unassigned genera of the class Leviviricetes: Chimpavirus, Hohglivirus, Mahrahvirus, Meihzavirus, Nicedsevirus, Sculuvirus, Skrubnovirus, Tetipavirus and Winunavirus containing linear ssRNA genomes and the unassigned genus Lilyvirus of the order Caudovirales containing a linear dsDNA genome.
+Bacterial viruses lack common ancestry and, for that reason, are classified in many unrelated taxa, listed hereafter: